Polling station: Redistricting

 If a voter changes precincts due to redistricting, then the chances of their continuing to vote in future elections decreases.
 The confusion that redistricting causes will deter the voter from looking into the new precinct where he or she should now vote.
 In addition, the informational costs associated with alerting voters of their new polling location will also affect the voter turnout because it is highly unlikely that funds will be available to allocate to ensure that every voter knows where to vote.
 Redistricting can be beneficial in order to provide a convenient location, but careful consideration should be taken before such a decision is made.

-Openness and centralization
+Openness and centralisation

 If voters are allowed to vote at any of a number of different locations in the county or district etc., this will increase voter turnout.
-Sometimes, a voter's most convenient voting location is near his or her workplace, not necessarily the closest to their residence.
+Sometimes, a voter's most convenient voting location is near their workplace, not necessarily the closest to their residence.
 Having a more open policy of allowing multiple possible locations for a person to vote would encourage those individuals who cannot feasibly commute back and forth from work to vote, assuming the day of election is not a mandatory day off.
 Having a large conspicuous polling location will ensure that the voters know where they are supposed to vote.
 This will cut down on unnecessary signage and eliminate clutter and confusion.